mbj/mutant/README.md

 EUR prices are set to mirror USD prices, but avoid conversion losses at the customer.

-If you think this is not true for your code base, either my claims are wrong our your use of mutant is wrong.
-I'd be happy to hear about your case as I'm certainly willing to help you in using mutant right, and in case I'm wrong I'd be happy to improve mutant to the point I'm right again.

 ## Topics

 * [Commercial use / private repositories](/docs/commercial.md)